jccatilo/cybersecurity/README.md

-Welcome to my cybersecurity repo.
+## Welcome to my cybersecurity repo.

-I will dump my random stuff I find worth sharing about the things I learn as I explore cybersecurity.
+###For me, there are three areas in IT we need to know when entering the world/career of cybersecurity
+1.)
+Basic IT Hardware Knowledge
+2.)
+Networking
+3.)
+Scripting/Programming